NOTE: This post was updated in June 2021 with the most up-to-date information.

 Elk Cove welcomes visitors every day from 10 a.m. to 5 p.m.
 Their tasting options include either an indoor or outdoor tasting, available by reservation only.
 All the while, enjoy scenic views of the Winery Estate Vineyard and the Coast Range Mountains.

 Hawks View Winery | Sherwood

 Founded in 2007 and opened to the public in 2009, Hawks View Winery is a fairly new addition to the wine scene in Oregon, but is already making major waves.
 The late Jack Kemp, his wife, Willie, and their son, A.J. started the winery with a focus on pinot gris and pinot noir.
 Jack was driven by a vision that combined a world-class winemaking facility with a warm, inviting place to bring friends and family together.
 In 2017, the Ponte family became the new owners of Hawks View, carrying on the tradition and proudly following in the footsteps of the Kemp family.
 They have since maintained the family’s focus on crafting exceptional wine and providing an authentic and welcoming guest experience.

-The Hawks View tasting room in Sherwood is open every day from 11 a.m. to 7 p.m.
+The Hawks View tasting room in Sherwood is open Wednesdays, Thursdays and Sundays from 12–7 p.m. and Fridays and Saturdays from 12–8 p.m.
 Enjoy the elegant tasting room, the beautiful lawn, and breathtaking views of Mount Hood as you sip on their wine, available by the glass or bottle.

 Penner-Ash | Newberg